levinale-github/GPU-performance-comparison-testing/README.md

 ## Project Dashboard and Website

-All the data collected is aggregated and shown on our dashboard website.
+All the data collected is aggregated and shown on our [dashboard website](https://levinale-github.github.io/GPU-performance-comparison-testing/).
 In addition, we may post occasional analysis or summaries in the repository Wiki or a `/docs` article (for those who prefer reading a report).

-The dashboard is hosted on a free platform (currently using Vercel).
-If it's ever down or you prefer offline access, you can generate the charts yourself: the raw data is in `results/aggregated_results.csv` – feel free to download and plug it into your own spreadsheet or analysis tool.
+The dashboard is hosted using GitHub Pages.
+If it's ever down or you prefer offline access, you can generate the charts yourself: the raw data is in `results/aggregated_results.json` – feel free to download and plug it into your own spreadsheet or analysis tool.

 ## Roadmap